runtimeverification/rv-predict/README.md

 RV-Predict relies on an SMT solver for solving constraints.
 Please download and install [Z3](http://z3.codeplex.com) prior to installing RV-Predict.
-Although mostly tested with Z3, RV-Predict also supports the SMT-LIB v1.2 language (currently only for Yices).
-Please check the options below.
+Although mostly tested with Z3, RV-Predict also supports the SMT-LIB v1.2 language (currently only through Yices).
+Please see the options below.

 # Installation